Cocktail barSports bar$$$

 Tip: Bar seats fill from 18:00; come at 17:30 on a weeknight for a guaranteed perch.

-Specs' in San Francisco is the North Beach dive in an alley off Columbus, with maritime memorabilia, an Anchor Steam draw and 60 years of regulars holding the booths.
+Specs' in San Francisco is the North Beach dive in an alley off Columbus, with maritime memorabilia, an Anchor Steam draw and 60 years of regulars holding.

 Signature drink: Anchor Steam beer